Tax incl.

 What Are Implant Analogs Used For?

-Implant Analogs are laboratory components used to replicate the implant-abutment connection in stone or digital models.
-Their role is to allow accurate simulation of the clinical position during the fabrication of the final prosthesis.
-By matching the implant platform and angulation, analogs ensure that restorations are fabricated with precise fit and occlusion.
+Implant analogs are foundational laboratory components.
+Their core function is to precisely replicate the implant-abutment connection in stone or digital models, allowing technicians to accurately simulate the clinical position required for final prosthesis fabrication.
+By perfectly matching the implant platform and angulation, IPD analogs ensure restorations are crafted with exceptional fit and occlusion.

-At IPD, our Implant analogs are manufactured with micron-level precision, enabling reliable outcomes in both conventional and digital workflows.
-Whether for crown and bridge cases or full-arch restorations using digital analogs, these components help technicians streamline lab procedures and reduce chairside adjustments.
+Our dental implant analogs are manufactured with micron-level precision, enabling reliable outcomes across both conventional and sophisticated digital workflows.
+Whether you are handling crown and bridge cases or complex full-arch restorations utilizing our digital analogs, these components streamline laboratory procedures and significantly reduce the need for chairside adjustments, even when dealing with intricate multi unit analog cases.

 Types of Analog Abutments Available

-• Standard Implant Analog: Designed to replicate the connection geometry in stone available for a wide range of platforms.
+• Standard Implant Analog: Designed to accurately replicate the connection geometry within traditional stone models across a wide range of implant platforms.

-• Digital Analog: Optimized for digital model printing, mirror the connection geometry of digital abutments and allow for accurate model fabrication.
+• Digital Analog: These components are optimized exclusively for digital model printing.
+These digital implant analogs mirror the precise connection geometry of their corresponding digital abutments, enabling highly accurate model fabrication for CAD/CAM workflows.

 Each analog is laser-marked for easy identification, with options available in different lengths and platform types.

-• Accuracy: Maintains angulation and platform geometry, guaranteeing reliable outcomes.
+• Accuracy: We maintain perfect angulation and platform geometry, guaranteeing reliable and predictable restorative results.

 Using high-quality implant analogs helps dental teams save time, improve patient comfort, and achieve better restorative outcomes.